Marketplace overview

 Available filters

-The available filters are accessible in the Discover tab in Marketplace, providing a consistent filtering experience across both Publishers and Inventory packages.
+The available filters are accessible in the Discover tab in Marketplace, providing a consistent filtering experience across publishers, inventory packages, central partner deals, and private deals.

 The following filters are available: